What Qualities I Look For in Humidifiers for Dry Eye

 The counter?
 Cluttered.
 A shelf?
 Can’t hold the weight.
 Media console?
 Too many electronics.
 My dresser?
 Well, it’s too far from a water source.
 A humidifier won’t help me if there are too many obstacles to refilling it.
 Plus, I have to make sure the lights won't bother me at night.
 I still haven't found the perfect spot.
 Where do you keep your humidifier?

-If you have chronic dry eye, humidifiers are likely an essential part of your winter eye care strategy.
+If you have and are treating the symptoms of dry eye, humidifiers may be an essential part of your winter eye care strategy.
 Between the drier air and heating systems in many homes, our eyes take a hit this time of year.
 We need the humidity to be at a high enough level to keep our eye moisture from depleting even more quickly.

 However, everyone benefits from having proper humidity.
 Studies have suggested that viruses, like the flu, may not be transmitted as easily if your humidity level is above 40%.
 The sweet spot for humidity is between 40-60%, as highly humid environments can bring new problems and can also be a bit uncomfortable.1

-So perhaps you could have too many humidifiers, but I’ve found it relatively easy to gauge humidity levels by comfort – and my eyes can certainly tell when it’s too dry!
+So perhaps you could have too many humidifiers for dry eye, but I’ve found it relatively easy to gauge humidity levels by comfort – and my eyes can certainly tell when it’s too dry!